Enerex/Enerex-API-Test/README.md

 # Once completed

 After completion please contact your recruiter and share a link to the github or docker with the solution.

-# Once completed
-After completion please contact your recruiter and share a link to the github or docker with the solution.